-As parents we witness many milestones in our children’s lives.
+As parents, we witness many milestones in our children’s lives.
 Some are wonderful, some just happen, and some we are naturally apprehensive about.
-When it comes to child passenger safety, four steps will take a child through their entire time from birth until they can begin to use the front seat after their 13th birthday.
+When it comes to child passenger safety, four steps will take a child through their entire time from birth until they can begin to ride in the front seat after their 13th birthday.

 Rear facing is the best protection for a child’s developing spine.
 Rear face to a minimum of age 2, ideally age 4.